 These factors are increasingly eroding employee engagement.
 We have heard repeated stories of employees quitting before they have ever even met their team lead or colleagues!
 So how might we positively and proactively respond to this challenge?

 What follows are some practical and easy tools and tips:

-- Get dressed every day as you would for work (get out of those pyjamas!)
+- Get dressed every day as you would for work

 - Designate a space in your home that is for work and try to maintain that boundary (this supports productivity and creates a sense of separation between work and home life)